 Squeeze some construction adhesives onto a surface, and you might also release potentially hazardous chemical substances into the air inside your home.

 Like many products around the house, solvent-based adhesives typically contain high levels of volatile organic compounds, or VOCs.

 These compounds play a role in the formation of smog and pose a health risk when trapped indoors.

 For these reasons, a growing number of states regulate VOC amounts.
 And people across the nation seek green alternatives to VOC-laden products, including adhesives and sealants.

 Fortunately, many manufacturers of construction adhesives have developed products that either contain no VOCs or meet state limits for VOC content.

 This makes it easy for you to find the right green adhesive for most of your home repair and remodeling projects.

 The products you pick will depend in part on how green you want to go.
-Environmentally friendly adhesives come in “shades” of green.
 You might search for a product that contains negligible or no VOCs and is sold in sustainable packaging.
-Or, you might choose one that is VOC compliant.
+Or, you might choose one that is VOC-compliant.

-To learn more about more ways you can reduce your carbon footprint, visit the Environmental Protection Agency (EPA) website on green living.
-After all, everyone shares responsibility for taking care of this shared home: the Earth.
+After all, everyone shares responsibility for taking care of this shared home: Earth.